tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

     </div>

     <p>
       As we begin the installation process, the installer is going to check our prerequisites right away (unlike some prior versions that seemed to require everything from dog trainers to fiery hoops to get the job done).
-Press “Ok” and let the setup installer do it's thing.
+Press "Ok" and let the setup installer do it's thing.
     </p>

     <p>
-      Once this check passes (or we potentially go through the process of installing the .Net Framework and a newer version of Windows Installer), the setup process will present us with a “SQL Server Installation Center” window.
+      Once this check passes (or we potentially go through the process of installing the .Net Framework and a newer version of Windows Installer), the setup process will present us with a "SQL Server Installation Center" window.
 If you haven't installed SQL Server recently, you are probably going to be surprised by the number of links that are available.
 Compared to the 5 menu options available on the SQL Server 2000 dialog, this one is almost a book.
     </p>

     <h3>